Laoujin/ttc-test-tabtapi/README.md

 The Frenoy webservices allow you to show table tennis competition results directly on your website.
 This project is a simple web form where you can enter parameters, call functions and see the results.

-Try it live at: http://ttc-erembodegem.be/tabtapi-test/

-More information about the Frenoy webservices can be found at: http://tabt.frenoy.net/index.php
+More information about the Frenoy webservices can be found at: http://tabt.frenoy.net

 [TabT-API Source](https://github.com/gfrenoy/TabT-API)

 The wsdl endpoints
 ------------------

 VTTL: https://api.vttl.be/?wsdl
 Sporta: https://ttonline.sporta.be/api/?wsdl
 KAVVV: https://tafeltennis.kavvv.be/api/?wsdl